kendo-labs/kendo-rails/README.md

 For Non-Asset Pipeline Environments, you can pass "all" into the theme switch, which will copy all available themes into your `public/stylesheets` directory.

+## How to Contribute

+If you would like to contribute to kendo-rails's source code, please read the [guidelines for pull requests and contributions](CONTRIBUTING.md).
+Following these guidelines will help make your contributions easier to bring in to the next release.

+## Getting Help

+Use this section to list ways that a developer can obtain help or support for this project, for instance, Stack Overflow.
+Make sure to also leave the following section:

+As a part of Kendo UI Labs, [Project Name] is intended to be a community-run project, and not an official part of any Kendo UI SKU (Web, DataViz, Mobile or Complete).
+As such, this project is not a supported part of Kendo UI, and is not covered under the support agreements for Kendo UI license holders.
+Please do not create support requests for this project, as these will be immediately closed and you'll be directed to post your question on a community forum.

+## Release Notes

+For change logs and release notes, see the [changelog](Changelog.md) file.

 ### Learn more about [Kendo UI](http://kendoui.com)!

 Kendo UI is an end-to-end HTML5, CSS3 and JavaScript solution for modern client-side development, developed by [Telerik](http://www.telerik.com).
 For more information about Kendo UI, including documentation, support, and additional Kendo UI libraries like DataViz and Mobile, visit http://KendoUI.com and http://demos.kendoui.com/.
 Also, be sure to check out the [Kendo UI Blog](http://www.kendoui.com/blogs.aspx) for breaking Kendo UI news as well as development tips and commentary.